Select a recruitment approach (assessments)

 Job knowledge tests

-Get your candidates to complete a questionnaire or essay to demonstrate their technical knowledge for the role.
+This is when you ask your candidates to complete a questionnaire or essay to demonstrate their technical knowledge for the role.

-You could use this for technical roles such as technicians, fitters, and mechanics and those designing, building and maintaining machines.
+You could use this for technical roles such as technicians, fitters, mechanics and those designing, building and maintaining machines.

 You could use this type of assessment before, after or during an interview.